brooklynrail/brooklynrail-platform/content/events/2023/10/perpetual-screw.md

 ---
 title: Perpetual Screw
 deck: Featuring Matt Taber, Nate Heiges, Phyllis Baldino, and Gaby Collins-Fernandez
-summary: International Obejcts Founders Matt Taber and Nate Hieges and artist Phyllis Baldino join Rail contributor Gaby Collins-Fernandez for a conversation at a special time of 12:30 p.m.
+summary: International Objects founders Matt Taber and Nate Hieges and artist Phyllis Baldino join Rail contributor Gaby Collins-Fernandez for a conversation at a special time of 12:30 p.m.
 EST. We conclude with a poetry reading by a member of the Rail team.